WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ^ My name is Wade Waldron.
 I am a Senior Software Developer with BoldRadius

-^ I started using Domain Driven Design and Onion Architecture a few years back while working on real estate software.
-It was a long journey to get where I am today, and it's far from over.
-I am still learning about DDD.
+^ Started using DDD and Onion Architecture while working on real estate software.

-^ One thing I found was that there is a lot of concepts that get rolled in with Domain Driven Design that are actually unrelated.
-If you research you will find it tied up with Event Sourcing and CQRS, but in fact Domain Driven Design can be accomplished without those things.

-^ Today we will be focusing on the core of Domain Driven Design, and we will be adding Onion Architecture as a complement to that.
+^ The combination of these tools brought clarity to my code.

+^ DDD is not CQRS or Event Sourcing.

+^ Focus on Core DDD but also Onion Architecture

-^ Onion Architecture is not a requirement for doing DDD, but I have found it complements it very well.
+^ Onion Architecture not required.

 ### - Wade Waldron (@wdwaldron) -
 ### - Senior Software Developer with BoldRadius -